cuiyongbo/hello-world/my_wiki/programmer_note/python/re_module_introduction.rst

 Brief Introduction
 ==================

-Support for regular expressions (RE).
-The document is taken from the :mod:`re`.

-This module provides regular expression matching operations similar to those found in Perl.
+:mod:`re` module provides regular expression matching operations similar to those found in Perl.
 It supports both 8-bit and Unicode strings; both the pattern and the strings being processed can contain null bytes and characters outside the US ASCII range.